 Given the statistics mentioned above, it is clear that many teen drivers are killed or suffer injuries in auto accidents each and every day.
 Some are caused by the motorist themselves while others occur as a result of another driver’s negligence.
 Therefore, it is essential that your teen is given a vehicle that is safe, sturdy, and will increase their chances of surviving a crash in the event they are ever involved in one.

-Now, if your teen was recently involved in a car wreck in Alexandria or Shreveport, LA and you are looking for some legal advice as to how you should handle the incident (i.e. should you file a lawsuit or file an insurance claim), contact The Law Offices of Ross Downs to speak with an experienced and skilled LA accident attorney.
+Now, if your teen was recently involved in a car wreck in Alexandria or Shreveport, LA and you are looking for some legal advice as to how you should handle the incident (i.e. should you file a lawsuit or file an insurance claim), contact The Downs Law Firm to speak with an experienced and skilled LA accident attorney.
 Our firm has been helping the victims of such incidents along with their families to determine what the best approach would be in order to recover money for the damages they suffered and we are ready to help you too.

 517 North Washington Street